lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-11-02-crypto-protocols-NS.md

 for much of the work on protocol verification undertaken during the late 1990s, though it was not always credited.
-It completely superseded earlier work on [authentication logics](https://doi.org/10.1145/77648.77649), which although celebrated at first, doesn't seem to yield reliable results.
+It completely superseded earlier work on [authentication logics](https://doi.org/10.1145/77648.77649), which although celebrated at first, didn't yield reliable results.

 The principals or agents consist of a trusted *authentication server* (required by many protocols), infinitely many friendly agents, and the intruder or Sanpy.